Articles in this section

 adaptive9.png

-This blank screen indicates that something is wrong with the Adaptive Controller connection.
-Check your hardware configuration for problems.
+This blank screen indicates a problem with the Adaptive Controller connection.
+Check your hardware configuration for issues.

 Key Mapping

-Once you have AntiMicro running and it has detected the Adaptive Controller, you can begin assigning new input.
+Once AntiMicro is running and has detected the Adaptive Controller, you can begin assigning input.

-Based on practical experience, we recommend using the A (left side) and B (right side) buttons on the Adaptive Controller to input command codes.
-Specifically, we find it convenient to use the A button as a multipurpose process-advancing trigger, and the B button to complete an order, as we have observed that assigning a totally separate "complete order" button reduces the chances for mistakes.
-We recommend using the peripheral buttons to input packaging types.
+We recommend using the A (left side) and B (right side) buttons on the Adaptive Controller to input command codes.
+Specifically, use the A button as a multipurpose process-advancing trigger and the B button to complete an order — assigning a dedicated "complete order" button reduces the chance of mistakes.
+Use the peripheral buttons to input packaging types.

-Here we will show you how we assign input to both the A and B buttons.
+The steps below show how to assign input to both the A and B buttons.

 From the AntiMicro main screen, use the mouse to select the A button.
 This corresponds to the left large button on the Adaptive Controller.

-Note: You can double-check your button layout by pressing any button connected to the controller.
+You can verify your button layout by pressing any button connected to the controller.
 AntiMicro will highlight that button on the main screen.

 adaptive10.png

-This will bring up the key assignment window.
-You can use the Name field at the bottom to create a descriptive name for the button.
-In the screenshot below, because no action has yet been defined for this button, the Current field shows "[NO KEY]".
+This opens the key assignment window.
+Use the Name field at the bottom to create a descriptive name for the button.
+The Current field will show "[NO KEY]" until an action is defined.

 adaptive11.png

-After creating a name for the button, select the Advanced button.
-In the example below, the name is "Print LabelInv Photo" because the A button will be used to take a photograph using ParcelView, then print the invoice and label.
+After naming the button, select Advanced.
+In the example below, the name is "Print LabelInv Photo" because the A button will take a photograph using ParcelView, then print the invoice and label.

 adaptive12.png

-The advanced keymapping settings allow you to define highly specific input from a button press.
-For the A button, we want a single press to trigger five actions:
+The advanced keymapping settings let you define a sequence of actions for a single button press.
+For the A button, a single press will trigger five actions:

-1. Input the Take Parcelview command, instructing ShipHero to take a photo using ParcelView
+1. Input the Take Parcelview command to photograph the package using ParcelView

 2. Input the ENTER key

-3. Pause for half a second, a precaution that ensures ShipHero is ready to listen for the next command
+3. Pause for half a second to ensure ShipHero is ready for the next command

 4. Input the Print Invoice & Label command